MikaelSkog/tmva4d/README.md

 $ pip uninstall tmva4d
 ```

-You can take a look at the [Dockerfile](./Dockerfile) if you are uncertain about steps to install this project.
+You can look at the [Dockerfile](./Dockerfile) if you are uncertain about the steps to install this project.

 ## Running the code